By Jim Ferri

 - Important to Know: the American Express Premium Car Rental Protection does not cover vehicles rented in Australia, Ireland, Israel, Italy, Jamaica and New Zealand.

-Keep in mind also that associations such as the AAA, AARP, etc. sometimes provide rental car insurance.
+Keep in mind also that associations such as the AAA, AARP, etc. sometimes provide rental-car insurance.
 If you’re a member of an association, contact them to ascertain your benefits.
 It’s a call that can save you money when you’re traveling.

-Four Other Good Things to Know
+Four Other Good Things to Know About Rental-Car Insurance

 - A good thing to do is always to inspect any rental vehicle and make the rental agent note even the most minor damage or scratches on your rental form.
 Also, take a picture of it with the rental facility in the background.
 It’s easy enough to do since today just about every smartphone has a camera built into it.